World Day for Laboratory Animals 24 April

-Government and agency regulators who are responsible for allowing products on the market, are used to these standard animal tests and the estimates and ‘safety’ evaluations drawn from lab animal test results.
+Government and agency regulators who are responsible for allowing products on the market, are used to these standard animal tests and the estimates and ‘safety’ evaluations drawn from them.
 They are also aware of the potential for species differences, which may result in injury to people.
 Thus, a series of animal tests is followed by human trials and this is where the problem of species differences can produce unexpected adverse reactions in people.

 Some examples of horrific and unexpected side effects in people, due to differences in reaction between species include:

 BIA 10-2474 Drug Trial.
 Clinical trials with a new drug, BIA 10-2474, went fatally wrong – when given to human volunteers – one died, four showed evidence of brain damage and it has since been reported that another lost his fingers and toes.
 The product had been tested on mice, rats, rabbits, dogs and monkeys for toxic effects on various organs as well as reproductive toxicity.
 Monkeys were given doses approx 75x that given to the human volunteers.
 See full report here.

 TGN1412 – an experimental drug was given to human volunteers and caused life-threatening reactions, yet monkeys were given doses 500 times higher than the human volunteers and no side effects had been seen.
 This disaster may have been avoided with the implementation of advanced technologies such as ‘micro dosing’ with spectrometry analysis.